 Mitigating climate change requires the rapid decarbonization of the U.S. economy.
-22 This requires both a reduction in fossil fuel use and a rapid increase in clean energy solutions.
-With respect to the former, OCAP recommends an immediate moratorium on all new offshore oil and gas leases across the U.S. 23 Not only do these projects threaten to increase our reliance on fossil fuel at a time when this dependence needs to be reduced, but oil spills pose great risks to coastal ecosystems and the economies that depend on them.
+This requires both a reduction in fossil fuel use and a rapid increase in clean energy solutions.
+With respect to the former, OCAP recommends an immediate moratorium on all new offshore oil and gas leases across the U.S. Not only do these projects threaten to increase our reliance on fossil fuel at a time when this dependence needs to be reduced, but oil spills pose great risks to coastal ecosystems and the economies that depend on them.
 Republican and Democratic leaders in coastal states oppose increased offshore drilling because they know that coastal property values and tourism are dependent on clean, healthy coastal waters.
-24 Additionally, many current leases are tied to volatile fossil fuel prices that create unpredictable revenue streams, which in a time of declining fossil fuel prices, do not produce the revenue windfall that they did in the past.
+Additionally, many current leases are tied to volatile fossil fuel prices that create unpredictable revenue streams, which in a time of declining fossil fuel prices, do not produce the revenue windfall that they did in the past.

 There is, however, support for increased offshore renewable energy development, which is clean, carbon-free, and doesn't pose significant risks to water quality, wildlife, and coastal economies.
-Despite having tremendous untapped wind energy potential on all coasts (which could power the entire U.S. economy four times over) 25, the U.S. offshore wind energy industry lags far behind many of its closest competitors in the EU.
-Additionally, offshore wind energy can attract significant new investments particularly when scaled to 100 GW energy production.
+Despite having tremendous untapped wind energy potential on all coasts (which could power the entire U.S. economy four times over), the U.S. offshore wind energy industry lags far behind many of its closest competitors in the EU.
+Additionally, offshore wind energy production.
 Producing 100 GW offshore wind energy will not only offset carbon emissions, it will also create new jobs in manufacturing, construction, and maintenance of offshore wind farms in coastal communities.
 Therefore, OCAPs policy recommendations have been written to support the strategic research, development, and investment necessary to scale and expand offshore wind energy.